The Lord Working With Them

 The methods of the apostles led to miracle ministries.
 The same methods in our lives will bring us into miracle ministries.
 When we talk about miracles, we must be careful to understand we are not talking about just physical miracles.
 All of God’s wonderful workings in the life of humanity is His miraculous working in our souls, our families, our loved ones, our finances — at the point of every natural or spiritual need we may have.
-HE WAS WORKING WITH THEM

 The apostles would not have been successful if they had not been able to produce evidence of the resurrection.
 When they preached, things happened just as Jesus said they would when He gave them the great commission.
 Jesus said: